 All these sheer fabrics are made over silk linings, and by the choice of these the colorings can be accentuated or subdued, so it is not a matter to be settled without due deliberation.
-As a rule the most brilliant color needs to be subdued from the lining, the yellow muslin looking best over ivory white, and the one with dashes of flamingo red, over blue and gold; a red-and-white muslin looks better, however, over red than white, because the pattern blends better with the ground when the former is used.
-All these gowns are trimmed with full ruffles at the foot, and occasionally there are four or five ruffles put on at intervals, trimming the skirt to the knees the exception, as do also the skirts flounced or ruffled to the waist.
+As a rule the most brilliant color needs to be subdued by the absence of that color without due deliberation.
+As a rule the most brilliant color needs to be subdued by the absence of that color from the lining, the yellow muslin looking best over ivory white, and the one with dashes of flamingo red, over blue and gold; a red-and-white muslin looks better, however, over red than white, because the pattern blends better with the ground when the former is used.
+All these gowns are trimmed with full ruffles at the foot, and occasionally there are four or five ruffles put on at intervals, trimming the skirt to the knees or higher, but these remain the exception, as do also the skirts flounced or ruffled to the waist.
 A brilliant red organdie is a revival-with modern improvements - of the "upper skirt," which was just half the length of the lower one.
-In this red gown both skirts are sunplaited, and the upper one slightly overlaps the under ; the half-low corsage is accordion - plaited and worn over a lace guimpe.
+In this red gown both skirts are sunplaited, and the upper one slightly overlaps the under; the half-low corsage is accordion - plaited and worn over a lace guimpe.

 Why it is desired that women should clothe themselves in red in the hottest months of the year has not been explained, and we can only chronicle the fact that red is regnant.
 Moreover, it is but just to acknowledge that in this mad carnival of color the all-red hats actually look quiet beside some of their companions.
-Every description of washable cottons from zephyr ginghams to repped piques can now be had in red.
-The piques are made up in outing suits with Eton jackets, and are trimmed with black or white braids. leaving a plain space only across the shoulders.
-Laceedged ruffles of the organdie trim the tops of the sleeves, and can be sewed to the jacket if the sleeves match the blouse.
-The girdle and stock-collar are of pansycolored Liberty satin, harmonizing with the fancy straw hat, which is trimmed with lilies of the valley and green ribbon.
-The patterns of the blouse and jacket are given together as the "Strowbridge."
+Every description of washable cottons from zephyr ginghams to repped piqués can now be had in red.
+The piqués are made up in outing suits with Eton jackets, and are trimmed with black or white braids.